timm/keys/CONTRIBUTING.md

 For code to be shared:

+- It should be well organized using a standard structure.
-- It must be under version control.
+- It should be under version control.
-- It must be unencumbered of  propitiatory licenses.
+- It should be unencumbered of  propitiatory licenses.
   Hence, you need an **open source license**.
-- It must be accessible for now and for all time in the future.
+- It should be accessible for now and for all time in the future.
   Your code needs to be **mirrored** in some long-term, cite-able, repository.
-- It needs to be  trusted by the community.
+- It should to be  trusted by the community.
 This means that it needs a good **test suite**.
 - It needs to be effectively **documented**.

+## Standard Structures

+Your repo is your resume.
+Make it look good-- you will be judged by its  contents.

+Here's the structure of this repo showing some of the standard bits:

+- `./.gitignore` : files never to share (eg. tmp directories).
+The contents of this file depend on the platform/tools you are using (e.g. for Mac, see [Macos.gitignore](https://github.com/github/gitignore/blob/master/Global/macOS.gitignore).
+   To find the right things to ignore for your toolset, see e.g. [the gitignore repo](https://github.com/github/gitignore).
+- `./.travis.yml` : post-commit hook for running unit tests.
+Discussed  [below](#unit-tests).
+- `./CONTRIBUTING.md` : notes on what is expected for code in this  repo (i.e. what you are reading  right now).
+- `./LICENSE.md` : a statement on how this work can be  shared
+- `./README.md` : some quick intro notes
+- `./data/` : place to store the demo data files
+- `./docs/` : contains documentation generated from the code
+- `./ell` : (Optional) contains shell programming tricks.
+To use, type `sh ell`.
+     This file defines (e.g.)
+   - A `vi` command that starts up VIM with all my preferred packages installed (using config files from `./etc/vimrc`);
+   - A `vims` command that updates all my VIM packages.
+   - A `tmux` command that gives me a nice terminal-based multi-window envrionment.
+- `./etc/` : place to store miscellaneous files; e.g. all the config files needed by `./ell`.
+   Keeps the rest of the repo clean and simple.
+- `./requirements.txt` : lists code dependencies.
+Before trying to run this code, first check that you have all these dependancies.
+- `./src/` : place for the source code
+  - `./src/eg,lua` : all my unit tests

+FYI: a common approach is to have a separate test directory `./tests` for all the unit tests.
+That is a good approach when  lots of people are writing lots of test files.

+If you want to add more directories, feel free.
+But consider using  [standard directory names](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard#Directory_structure).
+And where possible, do not clutter up the root.

-### Version Control
+## Version Control

 Git.
 Enough  said.
 Just do it.

-### Open Source Licenses
+## Open Source Licenses

 (To add a license to your repo, add a  [LICENSE.md](https://github.com/timm/keys/blob/main/LICENSE.md) file to the root of your repo.)